 All investments involve risks, including possible loss of principal.
 Events such as the spread of deadly diseases, disasters, and financial, political or social disruptions, may heighten risks and adversely affect performance.
-Value securities may not increase in price as anticipated, or may decline further in value.
-The Fund's investments in foreign securities involve certain risks including currency fluctuations, and economic and political uncertainties.
-Smaller company stocks have exhibited greater price volatility than larger company stocks, particularly over the short term.
-The Fund's investments in companies engaged in mergers, reorganizations or liquidations also involve special risks as pending deals may not be completed on time or on favorable terms.
-The Fund may invest in lower rated bonds, which entail higher credit risk.
+Value securities may not increase in price as anticipated or may decline further in value.
+The Fund's investments in foreign securities involve special risks including currency fluctuations, and economic and political uncertainties.
+The Fund may also invest in companies engaged in mergers, reorganizations or liquidations, which involve special risks as pending deals may not be completed on time or on favorable terms, as well as lower rated bonds, which entail higher credit risk.
 The Fund is actively managed but there is no guarantee that the manager's investment decisions will produce the desired results.
-The manager's portfolio selection strategy is not solely based on ESG considerations, and therefore the issuers in which the Fund invests may not be considered ESG-focused companies.
+The manager's portfolio selection strategy is not solely based on ESG considerations, and therefore the issuers in which the fund invests may not be considered ESG-focused companies.
 Integrating ESG considerations into the investment process is not a guarantee that better performance will be achieved.
 The Fund's prospectus also includes a description of the main investment risks.